 Scrum provides some limitations (artefacts, roles, events).
 Kanban on the other side requires nothing more than an option to visualize workflows – whether digital or analog (e.g. with a whiteboard).
 Yet, Scrum creates clear structures by asking for special roles: the Product Owner (who defines the product vision and priorities), the Team (who implements the product elements) and the Scrum Master (who tries to remove all obstacles to implementation, ensures effective workflow of the process).
 On the contrary, Kanban does not impose any of these roles.

 Interestingly, 46% of organizations surveyed by the Project Management Institute use or have used an Agile or hybrid Agile approach in 2018.
-In reality, hybrid methods are not uncommon - many teams are using hybrid models influenced Scrum and Kanban, especially since advanced project management tools can easily be adapted to the chosen methodology.
+In reality, hybrid methods are not uncommon - many teams are using hybrid models influenced Scrum and Kanban, especially since advanced project management software can easily be adapted to the chosen methodology.
 It’s always a good practice to get familiar with “the standard options” first, to choose the approach that will work for you best.

 While choosing the best method, it is worth taking a few factors into consideration: